tanvi-arora/Beerplant/README.md

 ## Directory Structure  and important Files :
 1) README.md - Contains general information about the project and how to use it.
 2) Main.Rmd - This is a cummulative report on the analysis .
 It references R code within this project wherever necessary to display the output.
+3) Main.html - This is the html output of the Main.Rmd Rmarkdown file.
-3) Data - Data directory contains source files
+4) Data - Data directory contains source files
-4) Code - Code directory contains all R source code as *.R files and each R code has a codebook with its name saved as a *.md file
+5) Code - Code directory contains all R source code as *.R files and each R code has a codebook with its name saved as a *.md file

 ## Owners :